braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/subscription_and_usage.md

 # Billing

-> Use the **Billing** page as a self-serve tool to monitor and check your data consumption.
+> Use the **Billing** page as a self-serve tool to monitor and check your data consumption across workspaces, apps, and event sources.
 This article covers the different sections on the page and the information they can provide you.

 To navigate to the **Billing** page, go to **Settings** > **Billing**.